Curious George 2: Follow That Monkey!: Release

 The film was released in the United States on March 2, 2010 as a direct-to-video release and received a theatrical release in select countries.

 Curious George 2: Follow That Monkey grossed $2.2 million throughout its entire theatrical run in three countries.
 The film was theatrically released in Sweden, Iceland, and Denmark, with the latter generating the most revenue.
 The film opened in 50 theaters in Denmark and finished seventh for the weekend, grossing $64,158.
 The film stayed at ninth for its second and third weekends.
 The film closed its theatrical run in the country with $1.1 million in box office receipts.
 In Sweden, the film opened in 47 theaters and finished sixth for the weekend, grossing $59,500.
 The film did better in its second weekend, adding only one theater and staying at sixth but grossing $122,295 and going up 105.5%.
 The film closed out its theatrical run in the country with $1 million.
 In Iceland, the film only opened in three theaters and finished 12th, grossing $1,794 with an average of $598 per theater.
-The film closed out its run in the country with $12,946.
+The film closed out its run in the country with $12,946, making much less than its predecessor.

 Reception

-Joly Herman of Common Sense Media awarded the film 4 out of 5 stars, writing, "Cross-country caper with mild peril is OK for preschoolers."
+Joly Herman of Common Sense Media awarded the film 4 out of 5 stars, writing that "cross-country caper with mild peril is OK for preschoolers".

 Sequels

-A sequel, titled Curious George 3: Back to the Jungle, was released directly to DVD on June 23, 2015.
+A sequel, titled Curious George 3: Back to the Jungle, was released to DVD and theaters on the same day, June 23, 2015.
 Curious George: Royal Monkey, the fourth film of the series, was released on DVD on September 10, 2019.
-Curious George: Go West, Go Wild, the fifth film of the series, was released on Peacock on September 8, 2020.
-A sixth film, Curious George: Cape Ahoy, was released on Peacock on September 30, 2021.
+Curious George: Go West, Go Wild, the fifth film of the series, was released on Peacock and DVD in September and December 2020, respectively.
+A sixth film, Curious George: Cape Ahoy, was released on Peacock exclusively on September 30, 2021.